-This course integrates the treatment of law and management.
-It helps managers and leaders spot legal issues before they become legal problems; and emphasizes developing the legal astuteness to craft solutions that attain core organizational objectives without incurring undue legal risk.
+MBA535Legal Environment for Managers3This course integrates the treatment of law and management.
+It helps managers and leaders spot legal issues before they become legal problems and emphasizes developing the legal astuteness to craft solutions that attain core organizational objectives without incurring undue legal risk.
 Traditional legal concepts are discussed as well as current topics in developing areas of the law.
-An emphasis on ethical concerns stimulates understanding of how managers must incorporate considerations of ethics and social responsibility into their managerial actions.
+An emphasis on ethical concerns stimulates understanding of how managers must incorporate considerations of ethics and social responsibility into their managerial actions3